mougiakouel/QGIS-Training-Manual/create_vector_data/topo_editing.rst

 It allows you to take a hole out of a feature, as long as the hole is bounded on all side by the feature.
 For example, if you've digitized the outer boundaries of South Africa and you need to add a hole for Lesotho, you'd use this tool.

-Try using it on your farm.
+* Try using this tool to create a gap in the middle of your farm.
+* Undo the edit when you are done.

 :ref:`Check your results <create-vector-topology-1>`